This post may contain affiliate links.

 The caving part of our kayaking day was semi cancelled, the water was too high to get into the water cave, although D and The Chef did have a quick look with our guide.
 It was a fantastic day, I’ll post about it soon.

 Accommodation here is great, really clean, great facilities.
 Every guest house seems the same, charging the same prices, I think the locals have got it organised that way.
-We’re very happy to pay $12/ night for a twin room with all the trimmings.
+We’re very happy to pay $15/ night for a twin room (for a family of 4) with all the trimmings.

 Try these two family-friendly hotels in and near Vang Vieng, one cheap, on more expensive.

 Sansan Resort boasts a family-friendly experience with family rooms that overlook the nearby mountains as well as an outside pool for the kids.